asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

         $ref: '#/channels/pong'
 ```

 You can use different types of `location` values here as it's not limited to headers specifically, you can also use payload properties with `$message.payload#/replyTo`.
+These types of values are [Runtime Expressions](https://www.asyncapi.com/docs/reference/specification/latest#runtimeExpression).

 ## Multiple messages over the same channel with request/reply